vineethtw/personal/hike_recommendations.md

     This was my first mountain that I tried climbing in Germany.
 It took me three tries to get to the summit, mostly due to inexperience, and getting lost the first time.

     __Tip__: There is a point in the route where you'll have to choose "Winterweg" or "Sommerweg" : my recommendation is to choose the "Winterweg", and look behind time to time, where one will be treated to Lake Tegernsee in all her beauty.
+Come back using the Sommerweg (but ask the people at HirschbergHaus, a resturant at the top, if it is okay, and check the avalanche report) - The Sommerweg has avalanche risks.

     __Time of year__: The first time, it was late fall, the second time sometime in November, and the third, sometime in January.
 I loved the time I climbed it in January, the snow just the whole trip beautiful.
 At the summit, the view is beautiful.